dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Services - Uses:</mark>

-Used when need to keep something running in background while application is not running
+<mark style="background: #AD21D9;">Used when need to keep something running in background while application is not running:</mark>
 - Polling for notifications for a user
 - Facebook app (amongst others) are capable of sending you notifications even though the application is not active